Teaching Your Baby to Put Herself to Sleep

 1. Wake your baby when you put her down to sleep.

 Most newborns and babies will cry if they are put down alone when they're sleepy.
 There's a reason.
 They desperately want to sleep, but they need a safe place to do that.
 And they're hard-wired to know that only your arms provide that safe place.
-After all, babies who were put down in a jungle to sleep were often eaten by wild animals.
+After all, babies who were put down in a jungle to sleep were probably eaten by wild animals.
 The babies who protested until they were held by their parents were more likely to survive and pass their genes on to us.
 So human babies go into a panic when they're put down to sleep, and all that adrenalin wakes them up and makes it harder to settle.
 While there aren't yet good studies about the lasting effects on the baby, it can't be good for a baby to regularly experience the panic of crying for a parent who doesn't come.

 So work WITH Mother Nature, not against her.
 Go ahead and comfort your baby to sleep.
 But once she's sleeping, when you go to put her down in her crib or bassinet, jostle her a bit when you put her down.
 Just enough to wake her slightly.
 I know, you've just worked so hard to get her to sleep that this will take real courage on your part.
 But just decide that you'll always include this little jostling as part of the process.